lukehutch/Producer/README.md

         }
     }
 })) {
-    // Block and wait for producer and consumer exit
+    // Block on producer and consumer exit
 }
 System.out.println("Finished");
 ```